Bui Simon

-Bui Simon (born Porntip Nakhirunkanok (ภรณ์ทิพย์ นาคหิรัญกนก; RTGS: Phonthip Nakhirankanok; [pʰɔ̄ːn.tʰíp nâːk.hì.rān.kā.nòk]); February 7, 1969) is a Thai-American personality, philanthropist and beauty queen who was crowned Miss Universe 1988.
+Bui Simon (born Porntip Nakhirunkanok (ภรณ์ทิพย์ นาคหิรัญกนก; RTGS: Phonthip Nakhirankanok; [pʰɔ̄ːn.tʰíp nâːk.hì.rān.kā.nòk]); February 7, 1969) is a Thai philanthropist and beauty queen who won Miss Universe 1988.
 Simon is president and founder of the Angels Wings Foundation.
 She is on the Board of Regents of Pepperdine University, the Board of the Children's Museum of Indianapolis as a Distinguished Advisor and also is on the Board of Governors for the Dream Foundation.

 Biography

 Porntip Nakhirunkanok was born in Bangkok, Thailand.
 Her nickname is "Bui" (ปุ๋ย, RTGS: Pui, [pǔj]), which is her preferred name.
 It means "to sleep like a baby" in Thai.
 In the early 70's, she was brought to the United States by her family.
 She attended Washington Irving Middle School and Franklin High School in Los Angeles.
-She had a younger sister who died in 2005.
 In August 1988, Nakhirunkanok was presented the Thai Royal Medal of Honour, Most Exalted Order of the White Elephant, by King Bhumibol Adulyadej for her service in helping children in need.
 She received a second Royal Decoration in 2001, Companion of the Most Noble Order of the Crown of Thailand.

 In 1989, she was named United Nations Goodwill Ambassador of Thailand by Air Chief Marshal Siddhi Savetsila, Minister of Foreign Affairs of Thailand.
 As Goodwill Ambassador, she addressed the UN General Assembly concerning the Convention on the Rights of the Child.
-She graduated with a bachelor's degree psychology from Pepperdine University.
+She graduated with a bachelor's degree in psychology from Pepperdine University.

 In 2002, she married Herbert Simon, an American businessman who is the owner of the Indiana Pacers basketball team and Simon Property Group.
+The home she and her family had lived in, and all belongings, were destroyed in the January 2025 Southern California wildfires.